plblum/jivs/README.md

 > Input Validation’s role is to ensure that the values you move into a Model conform to the business logic, without using existing business logic code that depends on the Model.

 Business logic validation code still gets used, but only upon attempting to save into the Model.
 The user clicks a Save button.
-The button first checks if there are any remaining Input Validation errors.
+The button first checks if there are any remaining input validation errors.
 If none, you have code that populates a model from the Inputs.
 That’s when business logic does its own validation.
 It will save if no issues remain.
 It will report back issues if any are found.
-You’ll pass them along to ValidationManager to impact the user interface, like showing them in a ValidationSummary widget.
+You’ll pass them along to `ValidationManager` to impact the user interface, like showing them in a ValidationSummary widget.

 About all the UI developer should know is:
 - The identity of the Model’s field, so it can move values between Model and UI.